Overview

 What tree information must I submit with my planning application?

-The council requires a tree survey and plan to be submitted with any planning application where trees are within 10 metres of construction work.
+The Council requires a tree survey and plan to be submitted with any planning application where trees are within 10 metres of construction work.
 This is to ensure that trees on a development site are fully considered as part of the application.
-A tree protection plan must accompany this document as part of your planning application, in order to prevent damage to trees during construction.
+A tree protection plan must accompany this document as part of your planning application in order to prevent damage to trees during construction.

 Tree survey and plan

 We recommend that the tree survey and plan are carried out in accordance with British Standard 5837:2012 'Trees in relation to design, demolition and construction – recommendations'.
+Your planning application may not be registered if you fail to submit a tree survey and tree protection plan.

 Tree protection plan